Deterrence (penology): Death penalty

 The death penalty is still retained in some countries, such as in the United States (at the federal level and in some states), one reason being due to the perception that it is a deterrent to certain offenses.
-In 1975, Ehrlich claimed the death penalty was effective as a general deterrent and that each execution led to seven or eight fewer homicides in society.
+In 1975, economist Isaac Ehrlich claimed the death penalty was effective as a general deterrent and that each execution led to seven or eight fewer homicides in society.
 More recent research has failed to find such effects.
-Durrant (2014) believes that different outcomes achieved by different researchers depend largely on which research model is used.
+Durrant believes that different outcomes achieved by different researchers depend largely on which research model is used.

 A major difficulty in evaluating the effectiveness of the death penalty as a deterrent in the United States is that very few people are actually executed.
 Fagan (2006) points out that "the rare and somewhat arbitrary use of execution in states [which still have the death penalty] means that it serves no deterrent function, because no would-be murderer can reasonably expect to be executed".

 A 2012 report by the National Research Council of the National Academies concluded that studies claiming a deterrent effect, brutalization effect, or no effect on murder rates from the death penalty are fundamentally flawed.
 Criminologist Daniel Nagin of Carnegie Mellon said: "Nothing is known about how potential murderers actually perceive their risk of punishment."
 The report concluded: "The committee concludes that research to date on the effect of capital punishment on homicide is not informative about whether capital punishment decreases, increases, or has no effect on homicide rates".